public-data-and-ai-csm/Public-DataAI-Assets/docs/Watson_Assistant.md

 # Watson Assistant

+# DEPRECATED
+Please use the [Watson Apps Community](https://community.ibm.com/community/user/watsonapps/home), and the [Assistant Topic Group](https://community.ibm.com/community/user/watsonapps/communities/community-home?communitykey=7a3dc5ba-3018-452d-9a43-a49dc6819633&tab=groupdetails) for collecting links to high quality technical enablement materials.

+**THE REMAINDER OF THIS PAGE IS NO LONGER MAINTAINED**

 This is a "landing page" for Watson Assistant.
 Look here for links to high value technical content specific for this service.

 ## References for Further Reading